kubernetes/k8s.io/dns/README.md

 If you want to run it as yourself, using yor own Google Cloud credentials:

 ```
+# Assumes to be running in a checked-out git repo directory, and in the same
+# subdirectory as this file.
 docker run -ti \
     -u `id -u` \
     -v ~/.config/gcloud:/.config/gcloud:ro \